 Additional Office Spaces.
 Additional office spaces for faculty, staff and students is available in Suite 400 of the Marina Towers in Marina Del Rey, CA. This building houses other high tech research groups like the Information Sciences Institute and serves as a West LA hub for the Stevens Neuroimaging and Informatics Institute.
 Suite 400 is nearly 5,200 sq ft with 14 faculty and shared offices, 2 director’s offices, 2 conference rooms, a student workroom with 8 workstations and a large kitchen.

-UNIVERSITY OF CALIFORNIA, LOS ANGELES (UCLA)
+University of California, Los Angeles (UCLA)

 Seizure Disorder Center Animal Laboratories: Animal study areas are located in RNRC rooms 2253 (126 ft2), 2253A (110 ft2), and 2253B (180 ft2) that form a three room suite with an adjoining interior door to room 2243 (200 ft2) with an adjacent storage room (47 ft2).
 Hallway access is limited to rooms 2253 and 2243 so that experimental isolation is available for the two interior recording rooms (2253A & B).
 Room 2253 contains a digital video review station and EEG data analysis and is the office to Mr. Joyel Almajano, Staff Research Associate III.
 In addition, room 2136 (300 ft2) is used for both chronic and acute in vivo experiments.
 Room 2243 is used as a surgery room and contains facilities for animal care, as well as a workbench with dissecting scope for microelectrode preparation.
 We currently have seven setups each with 16-channel capacity for chronic electrophysiological experiments, one dedicated setup for intracellular recordings on anesthetized rodents with ability to label recorded cell with neurobiotin, and another setup for whole cell intracellular recordings in living tissue slices.
 Animals are maintained in the vivarium on the 6th Floor of the Brain Research Institute where there is a second 24-hour infra-red video monitoring system.
 Here we are currently capable of monitoring 16 rats housed in individual cages using a 4-channel, high-storage capacity DVR.